hbs-rcs/hbsgrid-docs/docs/environments.md

 [official conda environment documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-environments).

 You can share and reproduce your own `conda` environments on other computers and systems as well.
-When setting up `conda` outside the HBSgrid we *strongly encourage* using the [MambaForge installer](https://github.com/conda-forge/miniforge#mambaforge) to get going with `conda` more quickly.
+When setting up `conda` outside the HBS Grid we *strongly encourage* using the [MambaForge installer](https://github.com/conda-forge/miniforge#mambaforge) to get going with `conda` more quickly.
 (`conda` is already installed and configured for you on the HBS Grid, there is no need to install it yourself there.)